ChiekoTakatoku/furima_28703/README.md

 ### Association

-- belongs_to :users
+- belongs_to :user
-- belongs_to :products
+- belongs_to :product